 A LITTLE BIT ABOUT THE SONG

 First of all, whis was composed using samples from the Battery 4 Factory Library which I edited and processed heavily.
 Then, I used Driver with some frequency modulation and a decaying envelope to get that “wooshy” sound and sent the track to two returns – one with our bitcrusher on it and one with a compressor on it (both pre-mixer).
 I also added some reverb to the snare and cymbals.

 The Acoustic Drums

-Most of the cymbals and all of the toms you hear are coming from Studio Drummer in Kontakt 5.
+Furthermore, most of the cymbals and all of the toms you hear are coming from Studio Drummer in Kontakt 5.
 I loaded up their default kit and adjusted the pan positions, levels, and tones to my liking.
 Then, I sent some of it to the return with the compressor on it to blend it with the affected drums.

 The Bass Synth

 The bass is a blend of two modified presets in Reaktor 5.
 One is from Kontour and the other from Rounds.
-I grouped them together and processed that group track with an equalizer, whose resonant filters I automated the position of.
+I grouped them accordingly together and processed that group track with an equalizer, whose resonant filters I automated the position of.
 I also used some very soft compression, a bit of flanging, and reverb.

 The Strings and Piano